browserengineering/book/book/animations.md

 On web pages, there are several categories of common animations: DOM, input-driven and video-like.
-A DOM animation is a movement or visual effect change of DOM elements on the screen, achieved by interpolating CSS properties of elements such as color, opacity or sizing.
+A DOM animation is a movement or visual effect change of elements on the screen, achieved by interpolating CSS properties of elements such as color, opacity or sizing, or changes of text content.
 Input-driven animations involve input of course: scrolling, page resizing, pinch-zoom, draggable menus and similar effects.[^video-anim]  In this chapter we'll focus mostly on DOM animations, with a bit of input-driven animations a bit at the end.[^excuse]

 [^video-anim]: And video-like animations include videos, animated images, and animated canvases.